 There is a related variety Gros manseng (with bigger berries) but the Petit version is considered to be superior.

 Petit manseng is grown for its floral fruity flavours along with high acidity and is increasing in popularity in the Languedoc and in California.
 It is also popular in Uruguay where it was introduced by Basque colonists along with Tannat.

 I think that the variety has potential here.
 Like most aromatic whites care has to be taken to get enough fruit flavours into dry wines without overdoing it.
-Sweet and semi sweet wines (Apart from a famous Crouchen riesling) struggle to find a market in Australia.
+Sweet and semi sweet wines (Apart from a famous Crouchen Riesling) struggle to find a market in Australia.